s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 desk-mix (*N*\ = XX,XXX): Uses a mixture of olivine grains (MgFeSiO4) from `Dorschner et al. 1995`_), corundum grains (AlOx; amorphous porous Al2O3) from `Begemann et al. (1997)`_, and iron grains (FeO) from `Henning et al. (1995)`_.
-The grain ratios of olivine-to-corundum ratios span from 1:1 to 2:1 in incrememnt of 10\%, and assume 1\% iron grains.
-The grid also uses MARCS atmospheric models from `Gustafsson et al. 2008`_.
+The relative percentages of olivine and corundum range from 50-90\% olivine in increments of 10\% and assume 4\% iron grains.
+The grid uses oxygen-rich atmospheric MARCS models from `Gustafsson et al. 2008`_.

 Oss-Orich-aringer (*N*\ =2,000): Uses warm silicates from `Ossenkopf et al. (1992)`_ and photospheric models from